rspamd/rspamd/doc/markdown/architecture/protocol.md

 ### HTTP headers

-To avoid unnecessary work, rspamd allows an MTA to pass pre-processed data about the message by using either HTTP headers or a JSON control block (described further in this document). rspamd supports the following non-standard HTTP headers:
+To avoid unnecessary work, Rspamd allows an MTA to pass pre-processed data about the message by using either HTTP headers or a JSON control block (described further in this document).
+Rspamd supports the following non-standard HTTP headers:

 | Header          | Description                       |
 | :-------------- | :-------------------------------- |